Daniel Diermeier

-Daniel Diermeier (born July 16, 1965) is a political scientist, currently serving as the 9th chancellor of Vanderbilt University since July 2020.
+Daniel Diermeier (born July 16, 1965) is a German political scientist, management scholar, and university administrator.
+He currently serves as the 9th chancellor of Vanderbilt University since July 2020.
 Previously, Diermeier was the David Lee Shillinglaw Distinguished Service Professor at the University of Chicago, where he also served as provost from 2016 to 2020.

 Education

-Diermeier holds a Ph.D. in political science from the University of Rochester and master's degrees from the University of Munich, the University of Southern California, and the University of Rochester.
+Diermeier holds a Ph.D. in political science from the University of Rochester and master's degrees from LMU Munich, the University of Southern California, and the University of Rochester.

 Career

 Educated at German and American universities, Diermeier started his career as an assistant professor at the Graduate School of Business at Stanford University before joining the Department of Managerial Economics and Decision Sciences at Northwestern University's Kellogg School of Management.
 There, he was the IBM Professor of Regulation and Competitive Practice and, later, director of the Ford Motor Company Center for Global Citizenship.
 He won multiple teaching awards, including the Professor of the Year Award in 2010 and Alumni Professor of the Year Award in 2013.

 From 2014 to 2016, Diermeier served as Dean of the Harris School of Public Policy as well as the Emmet Dedmon Professor at the Harris School and The College at The University of Chicago.
 During his tenure the Harris School increased the number of students and faculty, expanded key areas of scholarly research, and led fundraising efforts for the renovation of The Keller Center.
 As provost of the University of Chicago, Diermeier earned a yearly salary of $1,319,597.

 On December 4, 2019, Diermeier was announced as the ninth Chancellor of Vanderbilt University, beginning July 1, 2020, and was officially invested on April 9, 2022.
 In May 2024, the university extended Diermeier's contract until 2035.

+On July 1, 2026, the Nashville Area Chamber of Commerce elected Diermeier as Chair of the Board for the 2026-2028 term.

 Diermeier is a member of the American Academy of Arts and Sciences and a research fellow at the Canadian Institute of Advanced Research (CIFAR).
 In 2014, he was awarded a Guggenheim Fellowship in political science.

 In 2023, Diermeier was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Awards.

+Chancellor of Vanderbilt University

+Diermeier was appointed chancellor at Vanderbilt in 2020 during the coronavirus pandemic.
+He instituted a return to in-person classes for the Fall 2020 semester.

+Diermeier’s administration has also expanded access to Opportunity Vanderbilt, a student financial aid program, to fully cover tuition for undergraduate students whose families earn less than US$150,000 a year.